SpartanJ/efsw/README.md

 	};

-	// Create the file system watcher instance efsw::FileWatcher * fileWatcher = new efsw::FileWatcher();
+	// Create the file system watcher instance
+    // efsw::FileWatcher allow a first boolean parameter that indicates if it should start with the generic file watcher instead of the platform specific backend efsw::FileWatcher * fileWatcher = new efsw::FileWatcher();

 	// Create the instance of your efsw::FileWatcherListener implementation